 Let’s start with the basics.
 Shooting ranges are well-known sources of heavy metals pollution.
 Police munitions and their residues (bullets, explosives, “crowd control” agents, shells and canisters) contain a wide array of known toxic chemicals which can leach into water and soils for decades after their use.
 Once released into the environment, these chemicals can accumulate in agricultural crops and in fish that people may consume, potentially causing long-lasting damage to human health.
 There is precedent for citizens groups suing and winning federal cases against shooting range operators for violations of the Clean Water Act and other hazardous waste regulations.
 Despite the hazardous nature of police munitions, local residents presented me with evidence that the Atlanta Police Department has already littered the forest around Intrenchment Creek with bullets, shells, and crowd control grenades.
 This raises the question: how would plans to increase weapons testing in the area impact people and ecosystems?

-A 2009 study from the USGS – an informational, not regulatory agency – found that concentrations of lead, copper, and zinc in Intrenchment Creek and the South River exceeded the Georgia EPD’s water quality standards.
-Those heavy metals can be found in police munitions waste (bullets, shells, and grenades), and these water samples were collected downstream of the existing shooting range at the Old Prison Farm.
+A 2009 study from the USGS found that concentrations of lead, copper, and zinc in Intrenchment Creek and the South River exceeded the Georgia EPD’s water quality standards.
+Those heavy metals can be found in police munitions waste (bullets, shells, and grenades), and these water samples were collected downstream of the two existing APD shooting ranges at the Old Prison Farm.
 However, while the author of the USGS study did attribute these heavy metals to runoff, they could not say exactly what the source was.
 Unless pollution is tracked from its source, it is difficult to determine where any given pollutant came from.

 After Echols pressured the EPD to do something about runoff from the shooting range entering the creek, Dekalb County was required to build berms (walls of dirt intended to slow down runoff).
 However, as with many remediation projects, according to Echols, nobody has checked to see if the fix actually worked.